Comparison of theory and experiment for radiative characteristics in neutral thulium: Results

 The table reveals that our calculated values for the branching ratios are in very good agreement with both the current measurements and the experimental results of Ref.~\cite{wic_97}.
 However, the agreement for the absolute values is less satisfactory and diminishes with decreasing transition strength.
 The calculated probabilities for relatively weak lines originating from the level at \num{32761.54}~cm$^{-1}$ differ from the experimental values by nearly a factor of 2.
 On the other hand, for stronger transitions, the agreement is notably better.
 In fact, for the strongest lines originating from the level at \num{35633.01}~cm$^{-1}$ our results are almost consistent with the experimental uncertainties.
 In our measurements, the line at \num{15493.035}~cm$^{-1}$ was not observed, despite both theoretical predictions and previous experimental data suggesting that it has the same strength as the line at \num{13626.028}~cm$^{-1}$.

 Next, in Table~\ref{tab:prob_gs} we present the results for transition probabilities to the ground state multiplet $^2F^o$.

 These series consist of two lines each, with the line leading to the ground state $^2F_{7/2}^o$ being approximately two orders of magnitude stronger than the line to the first excited state $^2F_{5/2}^o$.
-The factor coming from the differences in wavelengths of these lines is around 4, while the rest arises from the difference in the reduced matrix elements.
+The factor \st{coming from} due to the differences in wavelengths of these lines is around 4, while the rest arises from the differences in the reduced matrix elements.
 We observe very good agreement between the presently measured and calculated ratios.
 It is worth noting that our ratios for the second and third series are slightly larger than those reported in Ref.~\cite{Wang_22} and closer to the results of our calculations.
 However, dealing with such small transition probabilities poses challenges for theory and increases its uncertainty.
 In the final series, originating from the level at \num{25717.197}~cm$^{-1}$, the theoretical ratio closely matches the result reported in Ref.~\cite{wic_97}, while our experimental ratio suffers from reabsorption issues in the setup and is not presented.
 The discrepancy between our theoretical absolute values and previous measurements reported in Refs.~\cite{wic_97,Wang_22} for the stronger lines does not exceed a factor of 2.
 For the line at \num{22791.176}~cm$^{-1}$, our result even falls within the uncertainty of the experimental value.

-Finally, in Table~\ref{tab:prob_new} we present the comparison between our experimental and theoretical branching ratios for new series, which have not been published previously.
+Finally, in Table~\ref{tab:prob_new} we present the comparison between our experimental and theoretical branching ratios for new series, that have not been published previously.
 We also display our calculated absolute probabilities.